 It helps you improve profitability by identifying high-margin areas that need more investment or low-margin areas that could use cost-cutting.

 What factors should you consider?
-There are three main factors to consider in customer profitability: revenue, sales volume, and cost of goods sold (COGS).
+There are three main factors: revenue, sales volume, and cost of goods sold (COGS).
 Let’s look at these individually.